United Suburbs League Football Club: 1926

 The 1926 season saw United Suburbs field two teams in the 3rd grade open and 3rd grade intermediate.
 The 3rd grade open side played 15 games and had six results reported which were three wins and three losses.
 While the 3rd grade intermediate side withdrew after two scheduled matches which they most likely defaulted or lost very badly.
 They held their annual meeting on Thursday, March 11 at Carlaw Park.
 Their honorary secretary was once again R. Cole.

 The 3rd grade open team began the season playing Athletic at the Auckland Domain on May 8.
 Their team list for the game was Henriksen, Stephens, Fryer, Henderson, Gutry, Little, Hatton, Berryman, Howard, McKay, Bainbridge, Wilson, and Buffett.
 They lost 24 to 8.
 Their team for the following weeks game against Glen Eden was McKay, Wilson (2), Berryman, Henriksen (2), Stephens, Hatton, Fyrer, Gutry (2), Mills, Henderson, Howard, Richards, Little, and Billward.
 United Suburbs had their first win of the season by 11 points to 0.
-They were next due to play Māngere United at the Māngere Black Bridge Ground which would have been close to the intersection of present day Walmsley Road and McKenzie Road in Māngere.
+They were next due to play Māngere United at the Māngere Black Bridge Ground which would have been close to the intersection of present-day Walmsley Road and McKenzie Road in Māngere.
 The game was postponed and was eventually played on May 29.
 They posted a notice in the newspapers for the team to meet at the General Post Office at the bottom of Queen Street to travel to Mangere.
-They recorded their second win, 8-0.
+They recorded their second win, 8–0.
 They played games against Ponsonby, Ellerslie, Devonport, Northcote, New Lynn, Athletic, and Māngere United but no results were reported though they seemed to have lost to Athletic (Maritime).
 Then on August 21 they defaulted to Ponsonby.
 The following week they did manage to field a team in a game against Glen Eden which included Ha Hon, Little, Stephens, Montague, Henriksen (2), Berryman, Richards, Beere, Sharp, Gutry, McKay, Carson, Fryer, and Buffett.
-They played games against Devonport, New Lynn, and Māngere with no scores reported before a 3-0 loss to Grafton.
+They played games against Devonport, New Lynn, and Māngere with no scores reported before a 3–0 loss to Grafton.

-The last club game that they ever played was probably against the same opponent on October 16 in 1926.
+The last club game that they ever played was probably against the same opponent on October 16, 1926.
 It was at Point Chevalier at 3pm with Gedye refereeing.
 United Suburbs started a rugby union club beyond this point and they also fielded a cricket side for many seasons in the 1920s and 30s.